 Are you looking for some enjoyable but meaningful activities for your children?
 Would you like to help them explore the possibilities of a future in the architecture profession?
-Are you hunting for ways to harvest their interest in the built environment?
-AIA Minnesota’s Architecture in the Schools Committee has developed a series of activities to help you to achieve all of these by exposing students to multidisciplinary knowledge, various skills, critical and systems thinking, and fun activities.
+Are you hunting for ways to increase their interest in the built environment?
+AIA Minnesota’s Architecture in the Schools Committee has developed a series of activities to help you to achieve all of these by exposing students to multidisciplinary knowledge, skills, critical and systems thinking, and fun activities.

 Activities are organized around different architectural topics.
 The activities include video and lectures, article and book reading, free and structured writing, and library and online research.
 Additional opportunities include virtual tours, multimedia documentation, analytical skill practice, conceptual and detailed design, and storytelling.
 Students have the opportunity to practice hands-on sketching, technical drawings, diagramming, and physical modeling.
 Activities are aligned with STEM education, art and social studies, which are fundamental for architects.